 Daniel Kahneman – Noble Prize 2002.

-Michael Lewis, the well known author of Moneyball and The Big Short recently wrote about book about Tversky and Kahneman called The Undoing Project which is bringing fresh attention to their Nobel Prize winning research.
+Michael Lewis, the well known author of Moneyball and The Big Short recently wrote a book about Tversky and Kahneman called The Undoing Project which is bringing fresh attention to their Nobel Prize winning research.
 Forsee believes it is critical for HR professionals and business owners to understand how they approach making decisions in the workplace.
 Harrison Assessments predictive hiring technology provides an objective, systematic approach to ranking and selecting candidates.
 When shortlisting candidates for interview we have already automatically screened them for:

 - Eligibility (skills/experience – can they do the work?)